doughgle/doughgle.github.io/content/how-to/create-a-docs-as-code-build-pipeline/index.md

 # + spell checker (https://github.com/lukeapage/node-markdown-spellcheck)
 RUN npm install markdown-spellcheck --global

-# to be installed and configured
 # + hemingway scorer (https://github.com/btford/write-good)
 RUN npm install write-good --global
 ```

 Again, you can do this directly in Github in the new repo.

-> This image is based on [klakegg/hugo:ext-alpine-ci](https://github.com/klakegg/docker-hugo) which is a minimal Hugo Extended Edition image for CI builds.
+> This image is based on [klakegg/hugo:ext-alpine-ci](https://github.com/klakegg/docker-hugo).
+Its a minimal Hugo Extended Edition image for CI builds.
 [Hugo](https://gohugo.io/) is a fast static site generator which is equally great for building blogs or technial product docs like the [Kubernetes.io](https://kubernetes.io/) website.

 ### 1.3 Create an image build pipeline